 Around 50 million people worldwide are living with dementia 19.
 Alzheimer’s is the most common cause of dementia, and is thought to account for up to 80% of cases.

 Alzheimer’s Disease and Age

-Alzheimer’s disease is strongly linked to age, with over 80% of cases affecting people aged 75 and older.
+Alzheimer’s disease is strongly linked to age.
 Most people with Alzheimer’s disease are aged 65 or older, and the condition is thought to affect 1 in 10 people in this age group 20.

 Alzheimer’s Disease and Gender